gitee2github/docs/docs/en/docs/Virtualization/vm-configuration.md

 #### Overview

 The bus is a channel for information communication between components of a computer.
-An external device needs to be mounted to a corresponding bus, and each device is assigned a unique address \(specified by the subelement  **address**\).
+An external device needs to be mounted to a corresponding bus, and each device is assigned a unique address \(specified by the sub-element  **address**\).
 Information exchange with another device or a central processing unit \(CPU\) is completed through the bus network.
 Common device buses include the ISA bus, PCI bus, USB bus, SCSI bus, and PCIe bus.

 The PCIe bus is a typical tree structure and has good scalability.
 The buses are associated with each other by using a controller.
 The following uses the PCIe bus as an example to describe how to configure a bus topology for a VM.